hortonworks-gallery/ambari-zeppelin-service/README.md

 - Opening http://sandbox.hortonworks.com:8080/#/main/views/ZEPPELIN/1.0.0/INSTANCE_1 should show Zeppelin as Ambari view
 ![Image](../master/screenshots/install-8.png?raw=true)

 - There should be a few sample notebooks created.
-Started by running through the Hive one:
+Started by running through the Hive one (highlight a cell then press Shift-Enter):
 ![Image](../master/screenshots/install-9.png?raw=true)

-- Next try the same demo using Spark/SparkSQL
+- Next try the same demo using the Spark/SparkSQL notebook (highlight a cell then press Shift-Enter):
 ![Image](../master/screenshots/install-10.png?raw=true)

   - The first invocation takes some time as the Spark context is launched.
 You can tail the interpreter log file to see the details.